 As part of the PSHCE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as telling and who to tell, good and bad touches and how to manage risk.
+Children will be taught personal safety skills such as telling and who to tell, good and bad touches and how to manage risk, both in the real world and online.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home.